noasharvit1/noasharvit1.github.io/README.md

 ## 🎓 Education

 **Weizmann Institute of Science, MSc Student – Chemical Sciences** *Oct 2025 – Today*
+* Currently in rotation at Prof. Amnon Bar-Shir’s lab, focusing on MRI contrast agents.

 **The Hebrew University of Jerusalem, BSc in Chemistry & Mathematics** *Oct 2021 – Feb 2025*